 The city code was amended July 24, 2007, to clarify that sewer laterals from the private property to the city’s sewer main are the responsibility of the property owner to maintain, repair and replace.

 In the past, the city responded to a small number of calls for service that involved private sewer laterals.
 A state law adopted in 2006 requires cities to take a more active role in maintaining sewer lines or risk high fines and costs to bring the lines into compliance with stringent new state regulations.
 As part of the changes, the city needed to clarify roles and responsibilities for its sewage system.

 Call a plumber to determine the problem.
-Look for "Plumbing Contactors" in the Yellow Pages.
+Look for "Plumbing Contractors" on the internet.
 You may also contact the State Contractors License Board at 800-321-2752 to find licensed contractors in and around Carlsbad.

 A cleanout is an entry point into the sewer service that is used to clear the line of any obstruction.
 Generally, a cleanout can be located either inside or outside of a house/building.
 Cleanouts are sometimes inadvertently buried under landscaping and cement.
 When this happens, the cleanout will need to be re-exposed and made accessible.

 In Carlsbad, about 50 percent of the 20 to 25 lateral line problems that the city hears about annually involve tree roots.
 The other 50 percent of problems are caused by people dumping grease or other substances down the drain.

 To avoid costly repairs as well as health, safety and environmental hazards, sewer laterals should be cleaned regularly.
 How often you clean your lateral depends on the age of your house, the growth of tree and bush roots and the types of items that go down the drain.

 A good rule of thumb is to have a plumber professionally clean the lateral once a year to remove built up debris.
 Inspections using a small camera should be conducted by a professional every three to five years to ensure pipe integrity.